10 Supply Chain KPIs You Should Measure In 2025

-As we usher in 2024, supply chain complexities have never been more apparent—or more challenging to navigate.
+As we usher in 2025, supply chain complexities have never been more apparent—or more challenging to navigate.
 Key Performance Indicators (KPIs) serve as invaluable compass points in this logistical chaos, enabling organizations to make data-driven decisions, optimize operations, and ultimately stay competitive.
 But with many metrics at your disposal, which KPIs deserve your focus?
+Leveraging a supply chain KPI dashboard and a supply chain metrics dashboard is essential for monitoring and visualizing these key metrics, allowing for better decision-making and proactive management.

 This article will answer that crucial question by zeroing in on the ten most essential supply chain KPIs you should be measuring.
 From inventory turnover to customer satisfaction, we’ll delve into the “what, why, and how” of each metric, ensuring you’re well-equipped to achieve your operational goals.